Easy Bible Quiz about Biblical Characters and People.

 b.
 "The devil showed up and forced us to make a golden calf."

 c.
-"There was this fire, and the people threw some gold into it, and out came this calf."
+"There was a fire, and the people tossed some gold into it, and poof, a calf emerged."

 Really!